prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 Senders MAY use those headers to confirm which parts of data were successfully written by the Receiver.
 Common use cases:

-* [Partial Write](#partial-write) failure situations: Senders MAY use those headers for more accurate client instrumentation and error handling.
+* Better handling of the [Partial Write](#partial-write) failure situations: Senders MAY use those headers for more accurate client instrumentation and error handling.
-* Broken 1.0 Receiver implementations: Senders SHOULD assume [415 HTTP Unsupported Media Type](https://www.rfc-editor.org/rfc/rfc9110.html#name-415-unsupported-media-type) status code when sending the data using `io.prometheus.write.v2.Request` request and receiving 2xx HTTP status code, but none of the `X-Prometheus-Remote-Write-Written-*` response headers from the Receiver.
+* Detecting broken 1.0 Receiver implementations: Senders SHOULD assume [415 HTTP Unsupported Media Type](https://www.rfc-editor.org/rfc/rfc9110.html#name-415-unsupported-media-type) status code when sending the data using `io.prometheus.write.v2.Request` request and receiving 2xx HTTP status code, but none of the `X-Prometheus-Remote-Write-Written-*` response headers from the Receiver.
 This is a common issue for the 1.0 Receivers that do not check the `Content-Type` request header; accidental decoding of the `io.prometheus.write.v2.Request` payload with `prometheus.WriteRequest` schema results in empty result and no decoding errors.
-* Unknown broken implementations or issues: Senders MAY use those headers to detect broken Sender and Receiver implementations or other problems.
+* Detecting other broken implementations or issues: Senders MAY use those headers to detect broken Sender and Receiver implementations or other problems.

 Senders MUST NOT assume what Remote Write specification version the Receiver implements from the remote write response headers.